 However, the Padres aren't that aggressive on the basepaths.
 Last year, they had just 49 stolen bases - the four-fewest of any team.
 But that was without Tatis Jr., who averages 31 stolen bases per 162-game season.

-Then there's the brand new pitch clock, which is designed to speed up the pace of play.
+Then there's the brand-new pitch clock, designed to speed up the pace of play.

-It has a 15-second timer between pitches with no runners on and a 20-second timer with runners on.
+It has a 15-second timer between pitches with no runners on and 20 seconds with runners on.
 Batters will also have 30 seconds to switch out.

 Which Padres will have to work quicker on the mound next season?

 The analytics website "Baseball Savant" tracks the time between pitches for every pitcher in baseball.
 Based on data from last year for the Padres, their new star closer, Josh Hader, will have to pick up the pace.
 He averaged 17.2 seconds with no runners on, so he'll have to cut that down by at least 2.2 seconds.
 Blake Snell is just a hair-over-the-timer with runners on (20.6 seconds).

 As a pitch is thrown, a team must have four players on the infield dirt with two players on each side of the second base.

 The shift has destroyed the offensive prowess of many pull-hitters in baseball who struggle with hitting to the opposite field.

 Out of the nine hitters currently projected to bat in the Padres lineup, data shows a few were shifted on more than half the time last year.
 That includes Juan Soto (59%), Trent Grisham (64.3%), and Matt Carpenter (89.5%).
 Banning the shift could help these players contribute even more to the Padres lineup.